May 15: Today in Christian History

 May 15, 1891

-Pope Leo XIII issues the influential encyclical Rerum novarum, which grapples with social issues, saying the earth is given for the common good, that there needs to be more equality between capital and labor, and that the state has a central role in regulating justice in these matters.
+On this day in Christian History, Pope Leo XIII issued the influential encyclical Rerum novarum, which grapples with social issues, saying the earth is given for the common good, that there needs to be more equality between capital and labour, and that the state has a central role in regulating justice in these matters.

-Death in Woking, England, of hymnwriter Ada Rundall Greenaway.
+On this day in Christian History, popular Hymnwriter, Ada Rundall Greenaway. died in Woking, England.
 Her best-known hymns are “For the Dear Ones Parted from Us,” “O Father, We Would Thank Thee,” “O Perfect God, Thy Love,” “O Word of Pity, for Our Pardon Pleading,” “Rise at the Cry of Battle,” and “Rise in the Strength of God.”

-Obadiah Kariuki and Festo Olang' are consecrated as the first African assistant bishops in the Anglican diocese of Mombasa, covering East Africa.
-Kariuki will be a bishop and spiritual leader in the Kenyan church after the nation’s independence, his diocese growing so rapidly that it will have to be divided in two.
-Twenty-two years to the day after his consecration, thousands will attend a thanksgiving service in his honor when he retires.
+On this day in Christian History, Obadiah Kariuki and Festo Olang' were consecrated as the first African assistant bishops in the Anglican diocese of Mombasa, covering East Africa.
+Kariuki was a bishop and spiritual leader in the Kenyan church after the nation’s independence, with his diocese growing so rapidly that it was be divided in two.
+Twenty-two years to the day after his consecration, thousands attended a thanksgiving service in his honour when he retired.

 Death in Rochester, Minnesota, of Francis Schaeffer, a Christian apologist.
 With his wife, Edith, he had operated L’Abri, a ministry to intellectuals.
 His most important book may have been his smallest, Escape from Reason, which caused many evangelicals to look at the development of literature and art.
 He had often argued that moral relativity is responsible for social ills.